THE ABSOLUTE BEST PLACES TO ELOPE IN CALIFORNIA

 Well look no further.
 California has one of the most diverse landscapes in the United States.
 Everything from rugged sea cliffs and sandy beaches, to vast deserts, lush old growth forests, massive lakes, and snow capped mountains can be found in the golden state.
 You’ll even find volcanoes, lava flows and hots springs!
 So if you’re looking to elope to California choosing your destination is often the toughest part.
 I hope to make that task a little easier for you.
-While adventuring through California, I'm always on the lookout for great elopement locations.
+While adventuring through California, I'm always on the lookout for great elopement destinations.
 You can't just turn off being a wedding photographer after all.
-Over the years I've come across more than a few spots I thought looked like the ideal place for an intimate elopement ceremony and felt it was about time I shared them with you.
+Over the years I've come across more than a few locations I thought would make for an ideal place for an intimate marriage ceremony and felt it was about time I shared them with you here.

 Let’s start with the most obvious, it’s not a California icon for nothing.
 Yosemite holds a special place in my heart.
 My great grandfather bought a cabin just outside Yosemite before I was born so growing up I frequented the park.
 I attribute my love for the outdoors to the majestic granite peaks of this almost magical valley.
 You can't go wrong with a Yosemite wedding.